347 Schaeffer Hall

-Paper 6: An Examination of Iowa Absentee Voting Since 1988 (April 2017 update)
+Paper 6: An Examination of Iowa Absentee Voting Since 1988 (May 2023 update)

-Paper 7: An Examination of Iowa Voter Distribution in Elections Since 1982 (April 2017 update)
+Paper 7: An Examination of Iowa Voter Distribution in Elections Since 1982 (May 2023 update)

 This is the seventh paper in a series examining aspects of voting in Iowa.
 In the second through fifth papers in this series I examined Iowa’s turnout statistics in midterm and presidential elections since 1982 in various combinations of party, sex, and age group.
 For the most part, these papers only examined the turnout percentages within each group or subgroup.
 In the sixth paper I changed focus and examined turnout in terms of absentee and early voting.
 In doing so I looked at the data in terms of turnout percentages for the subgroups, but also in terms of the distributions of subgroups among the voters for a particular election.
 Looking at voter distributions provided additional information regarding absentee voting, so in this paper I am returning to the prior analyses for an examination of the group and subgroup distributions.
-The results show that Republicans had a larger proportion of the voters in 11 of the 18 elections examined.
-Women were consistently more numerous in all 18 elections.
+The results show that Republicans had a larger proportion of the voters in 14 of the 21 elections examined.
+Women were consistently more numerous in all 21 elections.
 Among the five indicated age groups, the 18-24 and 25-34 groups had the smallest proportions.
 For the three older groups (35-49,-50-64, and 65 & Over) the pattern was more complex, but driven largely by underlying changes in voter registration numbers.
 Results for combinations of sex, age group, and party are also examined.

-Paper 8: An Examination of Iowa "No Party" Voter Distribution in General Elections Since 1982 (May 2017 update)
+Paper 8: An Examination of Iowa "No Party" Voter Distribution in General Elections Since 1982 (May 2023 update)

-This is the ninth paper in a series examining aspects of voting in Iowa.
-In this paper I focus on the primaries ahead of the general elections from 2000 on.
-The data for primaries is not as complete as for general elections, so the focus will be on party turnout (Democrat and Republican) state-wide as well as within Congressional Districts.
+turnout (Democrat and Republican) statewide as well as within Congressional Districts.
 As with the prior papers in this series my focus will be on the statistics involved rather than theorizing about the reasons for particular distributions.
-That said, because specific electoral contests likely drive turnout in certain years (state-wide or in the Congressional Districts) I will speculate a bit more in this paper about the reasons for differences in turnout.
+That said, because specific electoral contests likely drive turnout in certain years (statewide or in the Congressional Districts) I will speculate a bit more in this paper about the reasons for differences in turnout.
 On the whole, primary turnout in Iowa is not a generally reliable indicator of general election turnout.
 This is due in part to the fact that presidential candidates do not appear on presidential year primary ballots because of the Iowa Caucuses.
 It is no surprise that factors such as open seats, weak incumbents, or competitive primaries with quality candidates will tend to increase turnout, particularly at the Congressional District level.

 This is the eleventh paper in a series examining aspects of voting in Iowa.
 In the sixth and tenth papers in the series I examined aspects of absentee voting in Iowa as a whole.
 Because of the availability of more specific data, in this paper I focus on absentee voting in Johnson County.
 Although Johnson County is not representative of Iowa counties in general, its population size, unusual distribution of registered voters, and the fact that it is home to the University of Iowa make it an interesting case.
-The findings show that voters in Johnson County have been more likely to cast absentee or early votes than Iowans as a whole.
+The findings show that voters in Johnson County have been more likely to cast absentee votes than Iowans as a whole.
 In addition, despite the emphasis on in-person early voting, traditional mailed absentee ballots are still very popular.
 Some differences emerge between the parties regarding a preference for mailed ballots versus in-person early voting.
 There are also party differences in the return rate for mailed absentee ballots.